massoncheg/forgejo-docs/docs/admin/command-line.md

-   --expression string, -e string        Matching expression for the logger --exclusion string, -x string         Exclusion for the logger --prefix string, -p string            Prefix for the logger --color                               Use color in the logs (default: false) --debug                               (default: false) --reconnect-on-message, -R            Reconnect to host for every message (default: false) --reconnect, -r                       Reconnect to host when connection is dropped (default: false) --protocol string, -P string          Set protocol to use: tcp, unix, or udp (defaults to tcp) --address string, -a string           Host address and port to connect to (defaults to :7020)
+   --expression string, -e string        Matching expression for the logger --exclusion string, -x string         Exclusion for the logger --prefix string, -p string            Prefix for the logger --color                               Use color in the logs --debug
+   --reconnect-on-message, -R            Reconnect to host for every message --reconnect, -r                       Reconnect to host when connection is dropped --protocol string, -P string          Set protocol to use: tcp, unix, or udp (defaults to tcp) --address string, -a string           Host address and port to connect to (defaults to :7020)
 ```